NishChal370/Contact-detail-app/README.md

 - [x] Add or remove the required users to their favorites list.
 - [x] Change user information such as name, phone, email, and web link.
 - [x] If the users want, remove users'.
+- [x] Can change the application language English or Nepali .

 **Note: LocalStore is used to store favourite users' contact.**